Alexandre-Frantz/rtabmap_livox_realsense/README.md

 # rtabmap_livox_realsense
-ROS 2 package that launches SLAM using RTAB-Map using the Leo Rover simulation of SpaceR.
+ROS 2 package that launches SLAM using RTAB-Map using a Gazebo [Leo Rover simulation](https://github.com/Alexandre-Frantz/leo_simulator-ros2).
 Mapping is possible using:

 1. 3D LiDAR only
 2. Fused 3D LiDAR and RGB-D camera.
 The 3D LiDAR cloud is colored using RGB values from the RGB-D camera